mongodb/docs/source/includes/billing/list-table-payment-status.rst

        failed.
 Please confirm that your
        :ref:`payment method <payment-method>` is authenticated.

-       For help resolving a failed payment, see :ref:`Troubleshooting Invoices and Payments <troubleshoot-invoice-payment>`.
+       To resolve a failed payment, :ref:`troubleshoot invoices and payments <troubleshoot-invoice-payment>`.

    * - ``FAILED``
      - The attempt to charge your payment method failed.

-       For help resolving a failed payment, see :ref:`Troubleshooting Invoices and Payments <troubleshoot-invoice-payment>`.
+       To resolve a failed payment, :ref:`troubleshoot invoices and payments
+       <troubleshoot-invoice-payment>`.